osrf-migration/swarm-wiki/Installation.md

 # Gazebo installation #

+*Note: Gazebo 6 is required.
+It will be officially released soon.*

 Before installing Gazebo, you need a machine with [Ubuntu](http://www.ubuntu.com/) 14.04 64-bit or later installed.
-Then, follow the instructions detailed in the [Gazebo installation tutorial](http://gazebosim.org/tutorials?tut=install_ubuntu&ver=5.0&cat=install).
-If you choose the step-by-step installation, be sure to install the extra `libgazebo5-dev` package.
+Then, follow the instructions detailed in the [Gazebo installation tutorial](http://gazebosim.org/tutorials?cat=install).
+If you choose the step-by-step installation, be sure to install the extra `libgazebo6-dev` package.

 # ns-3 installation #